 I don’t often get too excited about salads made at home.

 The pairing of shrimp and a sweet quash like delicata might sound unusual at first, but if you like these two things individually then I’m sure you will appreciate the combination.
-Shrimp cooked with calabaza squash (mishti kumro diye chingri) is a classic Bengali dish and one that I’ve always loved.
+Shrimp cooked with calabaza squash (mishti kumro diye chingri) is a classic Bengali dish and one that I’ve always adored.
 It’s a vibrant dish in which the shrimp and squash is sautéed with onions, ginger, a blend of spices and finished with green chillies, cilantro and a squeeze of lime.
-Playing with familiar flavors, this was my attempt to recreate one of my favorite childhood dishes in a salad form, in the hope that it might finally trick my mind into associating salads with a sense of comfort, wellbeing and feeling at home.
+Playing with familiar flavors, this was my attempt to recreate one of my favorite childhood dishes in a salad form, in the hopes that it might finally trick my mind into associating salads with a sense of comfort, wellbeing and feeling at home.
 I think it worked.

 If you make this dish, feel free to share a photo or any feedback with me on Instagram (@noorieboorie), I’d love to see what you made and will be happy to re-share it on my social media, if you like.

 - Winter squash (such as delicata or acorn squash), 1/2 of one medium-sized squash

 - Romaine lettuce (or use mixed greens), one small head, shredded

 - Bell peppers, 1/2 of one red & 1/2 of one green, chopped

 - Paprika, 1 tsp (if you like more heat, use 1/4-1/2 tsp of cayenne instead, or add some red chili flakes)